Engineering education: Malaysia

 Activities on engineering education in Malaysia are spearheaded by the Society of Engineering Education Malaysia (SEEM).
 SEEM was established in 2008 and launched on 23 February 2009.
-The idea of establishing the Society of Engineering Education was initiated on April, 2005 with the creating of a Pro-team Committee for SEEM.
+The idea of establishing the Society of Engineering Education was initiated in April 2005 with the creating of a Pro-team Committee for SEEM.
 The objectives of this society are to contribute to the development of education in the fields of engineering education and science and technology, including teaching and learning, counseling, research, service and public relations.